sunnyboy00/AutoMPI/README.md

 ## NodeStateHTTPHandler

-Can be fund by pointing your web browser to the bound IP address and port 8800 eg: http://192.168.1.20:8800/
+Can be found by pointing your web browser to the bound IP address and port 8800 eg: http://192.168.1.20:8800/

 ![alt text](HttpNodeState.png)